pedro-og/pedro-og/README.md

 # Hi, I'm Pedro! 👋

 I'm a 23 years old Software Engineering Intern!
 In February of 2022 I decided that I would switch my time and energy from studying Mechanical Engineering to focus solely on coding and pursuing a home office career path.
-After studying for a while, by May of 2022, I got my first opportunity to work with programming at @DEUcredito and I've been having a fantastic and reassuring experience since then.
+After studying for a while, by May of 2022, I got my first opportunity to work with programming at DEUcredito and I've been having a fantastic and reassuring experience since then.
 Currently working with Django, mainly on the back-end side.

 ## Stack
 <div style="display: inline_block"><br>